first 10 saas customer

 You're not pitching.
 You're opening a door.
 "I saw your post about struggling with X. I'm building something that might help.
 Would you be open to a 15-minute call so I can show you?"
 That's it.
 If 10 messages get you 2 calls and 1 customer, you're on pace.

 The key is specificity.
 "Hey, I'm building a SaaS" is noise.
-"I saw you posted last week about your bounce rate being 80% on your pricing page, and I think I know why" is signal.
+"I saw you posted last week about your bounce rate being 80% on your pricing page, and I think I know why" is a conversation.

 The format that works: "I talked to 50 people who were struggling with [problem].
 Here's what I learned."
 Or: "I spent 6 months building a tool to solve [problem].
 Here are the 3 things I got wrong at first."
 Lead with the insight, not the product.
 Let the product be the obvious next step for anyone who reads it and thinks, "that's me."